Ophthalmic Dispensing Optician

 Types of Degrees Ophthalmic Dispensing Optician Majors Are Getting

 The following table lists how many opticianry/ophthalmic dispensing optician graduations there were in 2019-2020 for each degree level.

 What Ophthalmic Dispensing Optician Majors Need to Know

-O*NET surveyed people in occupations related to opticianry/ophthalmic dispensing optician and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to opticianry/ophthalmic dispensing optician were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Opticianry/Ophthalmic Dispensing Optician Majors

 This major prepares you for careers in which these knowledge areas are important: